tomdra01/StudentManagement/README.md

-# 7. Modify the Course Credits relation
+# 7. Modify the Course Credits relation - EF

 So EF by default would generate a migration with destructive approach.
 This means it would change int to decimal(65,30) where we could lost some already existing data in the table.